delphi-blocks/wirldocs/docs/server/filters.md

-# Request and response filters
+# Filters for Requests and Responses

 Filters can intercept requests and responses and do whatever you want: